fictionco/fiction/@apps/docs/src/docs/contribution.md

 $ yarn workspace @apps/docs factor dev
 ```

-### Getting Code Into Core
+### Basic Flow

-There are many ways of getting code into core.
 The typical and reconmended way of getting changes made is by making a pull request from a feature branch which includes your changes or fixes.

 The workflow looks like this: